About Carol: The Author of Piedmont Trails

 Do you offer genealogy help?

 Yes, I have offered my help to many all through the years.
 The best way to contact me is by email through Piedmont Trails.
+I am also resuming individual online video meetings.
+If you would like to set an appointment for a free live chat, simply submit a request.

 Are you available to give a presentation at our next meeting?